Basic Auth is Really Dead

 I don’t underestimate the pain and disruption caused when users are forced to switch clients, but we have arrived at a crunch point where the need for security trumps personal preference for antiquated protocols.

 Microsoft says that they are nearly finished work to implement modern authentication for SMTP.
-When Microsoft switches off basic auth for SMTP, this is likely to disrupt connectivity for mail-enabled devices that use SMTP to send notifications and other information.
-It’s unclear how many manufacturers will upgrade the software running on these devices to use modern authentication, especially for older devices.
-It might be the case that no solution will be available to allow devices to continue connecting to Exchange Online unless customers pressurize manufacturers to create patches.
+When Microsoft switches off basic auth for SMTP, this is likely to disrupt connectivity for apps which use SMTP to access email.
+For now, Microsoft is not changing SMTP AUTH connections because of the impact on devices which use these connections to send email.
+It is unclear how many manufacturers would be able to upgrade the software running on these devices to use modern authentication, especially for older devices.

 Lots of PowerShell scripts that automate important processes run with basic auth.
 Microsoft’s plan for non-interactive scripts is to support certificate-based authentication to replace passwords passed to scripts via strings included in the script or read in from a text file.
 The new REST-based Exchange Online management module helps (especially with the latest update), but it only offers replacements for nine of the hundreds of Exchange cmdlets.

 Remember that many scripts used with Office 365 interact with multiple endpoints (Exchange Online, SharePoint Online, Teams, Azure Active Directory, and so on).
 The work to move non-interactive scripts away from basic auth to modern authentication should not be underestimated.

 October 13, 2020 seems like a long time away.
 It is, unless you’ve got multiple client families and devices using basic auth to connect to Exchange Online now.
 If that’s the case, work needs to happen now.
 Unless of course you want to see the flow of email stop dead when basic auth is eradicated.